PhysicsRemotelab/documentation/index.md

 ## Git

+Git is used for source code management.
 Download and install [Git](https://git-scm.com/).
-Git is used for source code management.
-To clone code from private repositories, it is necessary to setup SSH keys.
-Verify that git is installed.
+Verify that install was successful.
 ```
 git --version
 ```
+To clone code from Remote Lab private repositories, it is necessary to setup SSH keys.
 Generate SSH key
 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```